FDA-MyStudies/ResponseServer/README.md

 This module must be deployed within the LabKey Server platform (version 21.3.x).
 To build a standalone distribution of the Response Server (i.e., a standard LabKey Server distribution plus the mobileAppStudy module), follow these steps:

 1. Checkout the LabKey Server 21.3.x public GitHub repositories: [Set Up a Development Machine](https://www.labkey.org/Documentation/wiki-page.view?name=devMachine)

+1. Clone the Response module (this repository) into `server/modules`

 1. Navigate to the root of your LabKey enlistment.

 1. Append these two lines to the end of `settings.gradle`: